SB233/stc3-dataset/index.md

 # NTCIR14-STC3: DQ and ND subtasks

-Recently, many reserachers are trying to build an automatic helpdesk system.
+Recently, many reserachers are trying to build automatic helpdesk systems.
 However, there are very few methods to evaluate such systems.
 In this competitoin, we aim to explore methods to evaluate task-oriented, multi-round, textual dialogue systems automatically.
 This dataset have the following features:

 - Chinese customer-helpdesk dialogues carwled from [Weibo](weibo.com).
 - English dialgoues: manually translated from a subset of the Chinese dialgoues.